Nuclear Family Functions In Sociology

 • Research shows children of same-sex parents do just as well as those with heterosexual parents.

-• These families often have more equal division of roles, as they are less constrained by traditional gender expectations.
+• These families often have a more equal division of roles, as they are less constrained by traditional gender expectations.

 Example: Two dads raising an adopted child together.

-3. Adoptive Families
+3. Adoptive and Childless Families

 Example: A woman who adopts a child and raises them as her own.